facebook/infer/_docs/04-absint-framework.md

 ## Basic error reporting

 Useful analyses have output.
-Basic printing to stderr or stderr is good for debugging, but to report a programmer-readable error that is tied to a source code location, you'll want to use `Reporting.log_error` or `Checkers.ST.report_error`.
-Some examples of error-logging code: [1](https://github.com/facebook/infer/blob/master/infer/src/checkers/checkDeadCode.ml#L66) [2](https://github.com/facebook/infer/blob/master/infer/src/checkers/ThreadSafety.ml#L166), [3](https://github.com/facebook/infer/blob/master/infer/src/checkers/annotationReachability.ml#L224), or [4](https://github.com/facebook/infer/blob/master/infer/src/quandary/TaintAnalysis.ml#L182).
+Basic printing to stderr or stderr is good for debugging, but to report a programmer-readable error that is tied to a source code location, you'll want to use `Reporting.log_error`.
+Some examples of error-logging code: [1](https://github.com/facebook/infer/blob/master/infer/src/checkers/ThreadSafety.ml#L166), [2](https://github.com/facebook/infer/blob/master/infer/src/checkers/annotationReachability.ml#L224), or [3](https://github.com/facebook/infer/blob/master/infer/src/quandary/TaintAnalysis.ml#L186).

 ## By example: interprocedural analysis